 Long-lived assets, such as property and equipment and purchased intangibles subject to amortization, are tested for impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 An impairment loss is recognized when the undiscounted cash flows expected to be generated by an asset (or group of assets) is less than its carrying amount.
 Any required impairment loss is measured as the amount by which the asset's carrying value exceeds its fair value and is recorded as a reduction in the carrying value of the related asset and a charge to operating results.
-For the twelve months ended December 31, 2022 and eleven months ended December 31, 2021, there were \$0.0 and \$0.8 impairments of long-lived assets.
+For the years ended December 31, 2023 and December 31, 2022, there were no impairments of long-lived assets.